TigranSaharian/vidly/README.md

 # vidly

-It will be a simple website built on the ASP.NET MVC 5
+This is a simple sample of the website built on the ASP.NET MVC 5